alexanderrich/exploration_consumption/doc/journal/paper.md

 Our preregistered analyses provided no support for our hypotheses.
 As an additional, exploratory analysis, we re-ran the Bayesian model replacing participants' BIS scores with their ratings difference between the slider task and the video task in post-experiment questionnaire.
-Over all, participants rated the video task as more enjoyable (6.37 out of 7 on average) than the slider task, (3.43 out of 7), $t(89)=16.3, p<.001$.
+Overall, participants rated the video task as more enjoyable (6.37 out of 7 on average) than the slider task, (3.43 out of 7), $t(89)=16.3, p<.001$.
 Our intuition was that participants who rated the video task much higher than the slider task may have